onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

 1. Visit the official Anaconda website (https://www.anaconda.com) and download the Anaconda Navigator.
 2. Run the installer and follow the installation prompts.
 Make sure to select the option to add Conda to your system's PATH environment variable.
 3. Once the installation is complete, open the Anaconda Navigator application to manage packages and environments.
 You can create environments, install packages, and launch Jupyter notebooks directly from the Navigator interface.
-4. If you want to install python's package that are only available through pip you can launch a terminal from the navigator inside the environment you want to install the package and run `pip install package_name`
+4. If you want to install python packages that are only available through pip you can launch a terminal from the navigator inside the environment you want to install the package and run `pip install package_name`

 Creating and Managing Environments
 ----------------------------------